Skip To Main Content

 • Platinum Seal - 4 semester credits

-Students must sign up for the assessment by January 24, 2025 to take the test.
+Students must sign up for the assessment by October 17, 2025 to take the test.
+This date is only for students in grades 9-12.

 There is no cost to take this test.